mit-submit/submit-users-guide/source/running.rst

        # This will show the number of jobs and their states.
        squeue -u <username>

-       # You can also ask for the jobs on the different clusters on the federation with the -M option.
-You can also use a specific cluster (e.g. submit).
+       # You can also ask for the jobs on the different clusters with the -M option.
+You can also use a specific cluster (e.g. submit, lqcd).
        squeue -M all -u <username>

 In order to analyze your jobs you can use the scontrol feature of slurm.